theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 ```bash
 hugo mod get github.com/twbs/bootstrap@v3.4.0
 ```
+{{% notice %}}

-__You should commit your `go.mod` and `go.sum` file of course, so that everybody is on the same versions!__
+You should commit your `go.mod` and `go.sum` file of course, so that everybody working on the project uses the same versions!
+{{% /notice %}}

 {{% aside %}}
 #### Module Local Development
 This article does not cover local development of a module, but we have a note that does!
-And you should defintely go and give it a thorough read before starting your real Hugo Module journey.
+And you should definitely go and give it a thorough read before starting your real Hugo Module journey.

 👉&nbsp;[Develop Hugo Module Locally]({{< relref "/note/develop-hugo-modules-locally" >}})
 {{% /aside %}}